dms-vep/Nipah_Malaysia_RBP_DMS/docs/receptor_binding.md

 # Receptor Binding

 To understand how mutations affect binding to soluble receptor, we performed selections on our pseudovirus libraries with soluble receptor.
 Neutralization of pseudovirus variants serves as a proxy for receptor binding.
-Receptor binding selections were fit with [polyclonal](https://github.com/jbloomlab/polyclonal){target="_self"}.
+Neutralization curves were fit with [polyclonal](https://github.com/jbloomlab/polyclonal){target="_self"}.

 ## Individual Receptor Binding Selections